WebOrigami/docs/src/content/language/fileTypes.md

 A nice photo at the beach
 ```

-Origami also has a small set of built-in functions called [`image`](/builtins/image.html) for resizing or reformatting images.
+Origami also has a small set of built-in functions in the [`image:`](/builtins/image/) namespace for resizing or reformatting images.

 ### JSON files